Enrique1010/AndroidNisumChallenge-ITunes-Preview/README.md

 - Testing Room database - tested all methods to read/write room database.
 - Testing Loading Screen - tested if loading is displayed.

+# Bugs

+- Black screen while app's starting on android 12, this is because default splash screen on android 12.
+If you have this problem "for now" just click on black screen.

 # Used Devices for testing

 - One Plus 7T - Android 11 (Physical)